neuml/txtai/CONTRIBUTING.md

 - If you're looking to contribute but don't know where to start, look at the list of issues marked as `Good First Issue` and assign it to yourself.
 - If you ran into a specific bug or have an idea for an enhancement, great!
 Please first file an issue to ensure it's not already being worked.

 Once an area of work is identified, the first thing to do is to create a branch to hold the changes.
-It's best practice to have a branch for each individual Pull Request (PR), ideally tied to an open issue.
+It's best to have a branch for each individual Pull Request (PR), ideally tied to an open issue.
 Example below of creating a branch.

 ```bash
 git checkout -b descriptive-name